peak-flow/tabflow/STORE_DESCRIPTION.md

 **tabs**: Required to read tab information (titles, URLs, favicons), move tabs between windows, and manage tab operations.
 This is core to the extension's functionality.

-**storage**: Used to save user preferences locally (view modes, layout settings) so they persist between sessions.
-No data is sent to external servers.
+**storage**: Used to save your view preferences locally on your device.
+This includes:
+- Your preferred layout mode (masonry, list, or full masonry)
+- Your preferred view size (normal, compact, or ultra-compact)
+- Whether you prefer tabs grouped by domain

+These preferences are stored using Chrome's local storage API and remain on your device.
+They are never transmitted to any external servers.
+The storage permission ensures your customized view settings persist between browser sessions, providing a consistent experience every time you use TabFlow.

 ## Support